philcryer/fak3r.com/README-FAK3R.md

 git push
 ```

 ...and you should be all set.
-Hit up the [Hugo docs](http://gohugo.io/overview/introduction/) to learn how Hugo works, or feel free to contact me with any questions.
+Hit up the [Astro docs](https://docs.astro.build/) to learn how things work, or feel free to contact me with any questions.

 ## Commands